-The Forest Hill Earth Care Team*, together with the Justice & Mission and Stewardship ministries, fosters conservation and sustainability practices within our building.
-Building on past efforts and always looking for new ways to reduce our energy footprint, Forest Hill was the first church in Ohio to be certified as an Earth Care Congregation by the Environmental Ministries department of the PC(USA), and has qualified every year since 2011.
-It is a big undertaking – of the 9000 or so PC(USA) churches, there are less than 250 Earth Care Congregations.
+Our Earth Care Team,* along with the Justice & Mission and Stewardship ministries, focuses on conservation and sustainability practices within our building.
+Building on past efforts while looking for new ways to reduce our energy footprint, Forest Hill was the first church in Ohio to be certified as an Earth Care Congregation by the Environmental Ministries department of the PC(USA), and has qualified every year since 2011.
+Qualifying is a big undertaking – of the 9000 or so churches in our denomination, there are less than 250 Earth Care Congregations.

 How did we change our building practices to meet this goal?
 We: